 The communist forces also appear a little stronger.
 Although we can’t yet see them in the above screenshot, there are several communist forces located along the Ngan river and they are fairly beefy.
 Even with my U.S. airpower (which, also, is curtailed relative to the previous scenario), they’re not going to retreat from those positions easily.
 Furthermore, with their back to the DMZ, there is no way to for me to surround them, no matter how many extra units I’d be willing to commit.

 As I started off saying, Operation Hastings is also represented in Squad Battles: Vietnam.
 It is a two-part scenario, featuring snapshots from the first two days of large-unit contact, on June 15th and 16th.
-The scenario pair are set up to reverse the roles of the sides.
+The scenario pair is set up to reverse the roles of the sides.
 On Day 1, the U.S. forces have to seize the objectives from the communists.
 On Day 2, they must defend.

 Again, as I started with, the first of these scenarios seems to answer some of the complaints I had with my last scenario, which in many ways is very similar to this one.
 The U.S. Marines begin the scenario mounted on their helicopter transports.
-Assuming the first time with this scenario, the player’s only knowledge about the battlefield is given with the location of victory locations.
-This time, however, there are two victory locations indicating the two historical landing zones for the scenario.
+Assuming it is one’s first time with this scenario, the player’s only knowledge about the battlefield is given through the location of victory locations.
+In this battle, however, there are two victory locations indicating the two historical landing zones for the scenario.
 Putting the units into place (and I missed this a little, as you might tell from the above screenshot), forces the player to make the intended approaches to the enemy’s strong points.
 Unfortunately, while it forces the player to play a more accurate scenario, it also makes for a more tedious scenario.
 Particularly on these all-jungle sections of map, the game moves very slowly.
 Infantry on foot can only advance a single hex each turn through the jungle meaning (again, refer to the above screenshot), the scenario is just about long enough for the attackers to advance to the victory point locations.
 So while you, as the player, are making choices about moving and shooting, you really have very little option but to execute a head-on advance at maximum speed.
 Not much “strategizing” left for the player to do.

 Even more so in this case where, as in most Squad Battles scenarios, there is no off-board support.
 Particularly for Part 1, an assault on a known enemy position, this flies in the face of U.S. doctrine.
 The Marines would have (and did) pummel the communist positions with air and artillery.
 Once again, however, even the brigade mortar teams are missing from the U.S. order of battle.